AI Moderator: Structured vs. Freeform Discussion Style

-When building your AI Moderated study, each goal can have a different discussion style.
+When building your AI Moderated study, 'Conversation only' and 'Conversation with image' goal formats can have a different discussion styles.
 This setting defines how questions are presented and how the discussion flows: whether questions should be asked exactly as written, or if the AI adapts based on participants’ answers.
 This helps you balance consistency and depth in your research.

-There are two formats you can choose from: Structured and Freeform.
+There are two styles you can choose from: Structured and Freeform.

 Structured